 Maybe one of our electoral problems.

-We don't see now, our establishment does, and that's why they're not conservatives.
+We don't see, now, our establishment does, and that's why they're not conservatives.

 They see voting blocks.

-We've got to do that to this group.
+We got to do that to this group.

-We can't tick off the independence, and we can't say that.
+We can't tick off the independents.

 That's not us.